Background: Changes Introduced in Python 3.12 and Later

 Log,Project, andSysavailable across all script units. -

 Starting with Python 3.12, the interpreter uses isolated states.
-Even though the TestComplete Globals are still available, Python now treats each global as a regular scoped object.
-A global defined in one script unit is visible only in that unit unless you explicitly import or pass it as an argument to another unit.
+Even though the TestComplete globals are still available, Python now treats each global as a regular scoped object.
+A global object defined in one script unit is visible only in that unit unless you explicitly import or pass it as an argument to another unit.

 -